Study modes: Full-time, Part-time

 Find out more about our language requirements:

 Any applicants who are required to pay will receive an offer with full details.
-If there is no information on your offer about the deposit you are not required to pay.
-The deposit has to be paid by 31st March for offers made by 1st March, within 28 days for offers made before 30th June and within 14 days for those offers made from 1st July onwards.
+(If there is no information on your offer about the deposit, then you are not required to pay.)

 - Fees for MSc Artificial Intelligence - 1 Year (Full-time)